shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 {% endraw %}
 {% endcode %}

-## Split line-items
+## Split line items

-It is also possible to split one line-item with a quantity of 2 or more.
+It is also possible to split one line item with a quantity of 2 or more.
-You can use the `take()`-method on the line-item that should be split and provide the quantity that should be split from the original line-item.
+You can use the `take()` method on the line item that should be split and provide the quantity that should be split from the original line item.
-Optionally you can provide the new `id` of the new line-item as a second parameter.
+Optionally you can provide the new `id` of the new line item as a second parameter.

-Note that the `take()` method won't automatically add the new line-item to the cart, but instead it returns the split line-item, so you have to add it to the corresponding line-item collection manually in your script.
+Note that the `take()` method won't automatically add the new line item to the cart, but instead, it returns the split line item, so you have to add it to the corresponding line item collection manually in your script.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}